bcm-uga/hadaca3/phase-1_2_3/bundle/FAQ.md

 ## How to configure my environment?

-Try interactive docker or conda environnement, it is especially useful for python user!
+Try interactive docker or conda environnement, it is especially useful for python users!

-A conda environment is provided follow this steps to install and activate it.
-Retrieve the file [env_final_pyr.yml](https://github.com/bcm-uga/hadaca3/blob/main/docker/codabench_hadaca_final/environment/env_final_pyr.yml) from github as follow:
+A conda environment is provided.
+Follow these steps to install and activate it.
+Retrieve the file [env_final_pyr.yml](https://github.com/bcm-uga/hadaca3/blob/main/docker/codabench_hadaca_final/environment/env_final_pyr.yml) from GitHub as follow:

 ```
 wget https://raw.githubusercontent.com/bcm-uga/hadaca3/refs/heads/main/docker/codabench_hadaca_final/environment/env_final_pyr.yml
 conda env create -f env_final_pyr.yml && conda activate h3_final
 ```

-To run the docker interactively you can run with:
+To run the docker interactively you can run:

 ```
 ## for the R version
-sudo docker run -it -v .:/hadaca3 -w /hadaca3 hombergn/hadaca3_final R`  and then `source("submission_script.R")
+sudo docker run -it -v .:/hadaca3 -w /hadaca3 hombergn/hadaca3_final R
+source("submission_script.R")
 ## for the python version
-sudo docker run -it -v .:/hadaca3 -w /hadaca3 hombergn/hadaca3_final python` and then `import submission_script
+sudo docker run -it -v .:/hadaca3 -w /hadaca3 hombergn/hadaca3_final python
+import submission_script
 ```

 Due to the usage of the super user (sudo) all files created by docker will be owned by root.
 In order to retrieve ownership, you can use this command: